History of the Isle of Wight: Etymology

+Wight appears at least 5 times in medieval Irish sources.

 Roman era

 The Romans occupied southern Britain, including the Isle of Wight, for nearly four hundred years.
 The Romans built no towns on the island, but it became an agricultural centre, and at least seven Roman villas are known.
 The Roman villas at Newport and Brading have been excavated and are open to the public.
 When fully developed around AD 300, Brading was probably the largest on the Island, being a courtyard villa with impressive mosaics, suggesting a good income was being made from the agricultural produce of the island.

 At Brading Villa a field system can be seen near Brading Down; the remains associated with the villa can be seen as low banks.
 The chalk downland was cultivated in prehistoric and Roman times because the light chalk soil was not too difficult to plough.
 It is very likely indeed that the Romans grew vines, as the climate was then warmer than it is now, and on this basis nearby Adgestone Vineyard claims to be the oldest in Britain.

 By the late fourth or early fifth centuries AD, Roman troops and officials had withdrawn from Britain.